No products in the cart.

 However, she also understood that the brain is capable of adapting through consistent practice.
 She used FitMi in addition to her physical therapy sessions to optimize her recovery.

 When she first had her stroke, she could not move her right leg or arm.
 In fact, when she received the FitMi, she had to wrap a bandage around her hand to do some of the exercises.
-With consistent practice, she’s significantly improved her motor control and can now perform most of the exercises.
+With consistent practice, she has significantly improved her motor control and can now perform most of the exercises.

 Margaret’s Journey to Regaining Hand Movement